What happens with Cryptocurrency in a Divorce

 Family lawyers are only beginning to address these questions, which are sure to become more and more prevalent as blockchain technology continues to grow.

-If you have questions about cryptocurrency in your family law matters, whether pre-marriage or post-separation, or anywhere in between, please contact the author, a member of our firm’s Family Law Group, and our new Fintech Group that is actively involved in Calgary’s blockchain community.
+If you have questions about cryptocurrency in your family law matters, whether pre-marriage or post-separation, or anywhere in between, please contact the author, a member of our firm’s Family Law group, and our new Cryptocurrency & Blockchain group that is actively involved in Calgary’s blockchain community.